 - Tag format in UI:

 - Tag format as attribute:

 For your EC2 instances monitored by New Relic before that date, you have the option to keep our legacy tag formats (below).
 To keep these formats, go into the New Relic configuration UI for your EC2 host and select Keep legacy metadata format.
 This allows you to access tags that have both current and legacy formats.
 Disabling the legacy format means you can only use the current format.
-If you disable the legacy format, consider checking to see if you have dashboards or alert conditions using that format.
+If you disable the legacy format, consider checking to see if you have or alert conditions using that format.